Luigi-Pizzolito/QTcppIDE/README.md

 - Launch in external console.
 - Restore settings on startup and restore defaults.
 - Automatically install compiler/debugger.
-- switch between .cpp and .h file.
+- Switch between .cpp and .h file.
-- project starter templates.
+- Project starter templates.
-- bottom status bar.
+- Bottom status bar.
+- In-Editor help/documentation.
+- Error handling when launching procceses.

 ## How to use